laravel-sydney/laravel-sydney-website/readme.md

     ));

-Now that we have our local environment defined, let's turn on debugging and our URL route to the public folder.
+Now that we have our local environment defined, let's turn on debugging and set our URL route to the public folder.

 Edit your app/config/local/app.php